daley-flips/ML_Algo_Selection/README.md

    - Shannon Entropy
    - Standard Deviation

+Deep learning models (we used an LSTM) do not require this extraction, as the tensors can be directly input into the model.

 ### preprocessing/cleaning/
 Code that created PyTorch tensors and compiled all survey data per study participant.